boyski/pmaudit/README.md

 require careful and holistic thought aka "what in the shell is going on here?".
 In particular .ONESHELL may be needed (vide infra).

-# Example
+# EXAMPLES

 A good sample use is building GNU make itself (which already generates its own dependency data but we're going to ignore that).
-First we unpack and configure version 4.2.1 and use "make clean" to be sure the state is fresh, then build with the auditor inserted:
+First we unpack and configure version 4.2.1 and use "make clean" to be sure the state is fresh.

+## Black Box Auditing

+A complete black-box audit from the top:

+% pmaudit -o pmaudit.json -- make > /dev/null

+This leaves us with a little JSON database:

+% wc pmaudit.json
+  493   980 38058 pmaudit.json

+Which we can query to see that there were 115 involved files of which 56 were prerequisites, 58 intermediates, and 1 final target which is of course "make":

+% pmaudit pmaudit.json -A | wc
+115     115    1312
+% pmaudit pmaudit.json -P | wc
+56      56     592
+% pmaudit pmaudit.json -I | wc
+58      58     715
+% pmaudit pmaudit.json -F
+make

+## Per-Target Auditing

+Alternatively (and after another make clean) we can build with the auditor inserted on a per-recipe basis by overriding the shell:

 % make --eval='.ONESHELL:' SHELL=pmash .SHELLFLAGS='-o $@.d -c' > make.log 2>&1

-Here's one of the generated dependency files:
+And here's one of the generated dependency files:

 % cat job.o.d
 job.o: \